StevenBtw/AoC_2025/README.md

 - **OR-Tools(Python):** it's often not ideal, but I want to solve using solvers at least once.
 - **Rust:** have been learning Rust for the last year and a half, still struggling a bit though.
 - **SQL:** SQL can JOIN this year too.
-- **WebGPU:** another new one, want to drive the puzzle state from the browser and offload heavy lifting to the GPU.
+- **WebGPU(TypeScript):** another new one, want to manage the puzzle state from the browser and offload heavy lifting to the GPU.
+Decided on Typescript instead of wgpu-py because I want to have a browser run demo/visualization.

 </details>